arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 **Actions & Behaviours**

 - attend sprint planning at the beginning of each sprint
-- complete at least one Jira ticket per sprint and change its status to "Done"
-- pair with other developers where possible
-- commit code which is deployed to production at least once per sprint
+- write code which is deployed to production at least once per sprint
+- ensure Jira tickets assigned to you are kept up to date
+- review the code of other developers in your team
 - attend a retrospective at the end of each sprint

 **Tools & Methods**

+Sprint Planning:

+- help to select which stories will be in the next sprint
+- agree only to tickets that are sufficiently elaborated
+- take into account your other responsibilities when deciding how many tickets to select
+- agree only to work that you can comfortably complete (and deploy) in the next sprint
+- ensure the solution is delivered incrementally, with a deployment each sprint

+Writing Code:

+- collaborate with fellow developers to select appropriate tickets from the sprint backlog
+- comply with coding standards while creating new code
+- ensure you write unit tests, and collaborate with testers to ensure they can write tests too

+Jira Tickets:

+- write notes on Jira tickets to record progress or document blockers
+- change the status of Jira tickets promptly to help keep your team informed

 Code Review:

-- agree a code review checklist with your team
+- ensure your team is following a code review checklist
 - review other people's code before writing your own
 - invest enough time to provide a thorough review
 - ensure code complies with our coding standards
 - ensure you understand the new code
 - use the code review as an opportunity to provide constructive advice and teaching

-Sprint Planning:

-- help to select which Jira tickets will be in the next sprint
-- agree only to tickets that are sufficiently elaborated
-- take into account your other responsibilities when deciding how many tickets to select
-- agree only to work that you can comfortably complete (and deploy) in the next sprint

 Retrospectives:

--
--
--
--
+- before attending a retrospective, reflect on what went well in the last sprint and what went less well
+- express your opinions honestly in the retrospective whilst respecting other people's feelings
+- ensure that Jira tickets are created to address issues
+- ensure improvement tickets are brought into the following sprint so that improvements can be realised

 #### 3.1.2 System Design and Documentation**